 June – June is often one of my best months for tarpon fishing as far as number of bites and landed fish go.
 Summer has officially arrived and there are no more cold fronts.
 Winds have usually subsided and are often in the 10 mph or under range, though of course not always.
 This usually means that conditions stay relatively the same day in, day out, and are good for tarpon fishing.
 Fish stay in much more predictable patterns when the weather is like this.
 I often start fishing the everglades primarly this time of year on my day trips, so I usually recommend at least a 3/4 or full daytrip at this time.
 The bait guys still do sell some bait for when we do fish locally, which for me is usually just in the evenings.
 However the mullet are usually starting to thin out in the local areas, and tarpon do start feeding on crabs much more.
 While you can use crabs usually near dusk and after dark all throughout the year, usually by June they can work better even before sunset.
 I primarily am wanting to leave the dock early this time of year by 6 AM, and the bait catching in the everglades usually gets fairly consistent at this time and so does the fishing.

-August – August can still be very good for tarpon fishing in the everglades.
-Though it usually isn’t quite as consistent as July.
+August – August can still be very good for tarpon fishing in the everglades, though it usually isn’t quite as consistent as July.
 The weather is usually nice and calm which is for me probably the most important factor for good tarpon fishing.
 Also there aren’t many other boats on the water to worry about so you get the place all to yourself usually.
 Some years I’ve had very good fishing all through August, other years it comes and goes in spurts.
 But overall I still like August a lot, probably more so than the early spring due to the nice weather.
 The local fishing can still be OK especially in the evenings but by this time many guides including myself are a little burned out so we aren’t doing too many evening trips any more.
-3/4 or full days recommended, and early departures as well.
+3/4 or full days are recommended for myself, and early 6 AM departures as well.
 Much of the fishing I do this time of year is further back in the Everglades, so a full day is even better.

 October – October can be very good for tarpon fishing as we usually get the ‘fall bait run’ going on.
 Many tarpon are starting to make their way back south as it’s cooling off further north.
 It’s not as consistent as the spring run… some years we get lots of bait and tarpon going crazy crashing them in the everglades.
 Other years the bait just doesn’t push this far down and you don’t see all that crazy action.
 But it is usually still fairly good conditions and things have cooled off just a hair from the dead heat of summer.
 Some years I’ve had some of the best tarpon fishing of the year in October.
 It’s busier then September, but still fairly slow.
 I like fishing this time of year and it’s usually a good shot at getting a tarpon, and sometimes some larger fish can be showing back up too before the winter.
 3/4 or full days usually recommended, though if bait is around locally sometimes you can have good local bridge/channel fishing and do a half day… but my routine is usually more in the everglades so I’ll usually recommend a longer trip to do that.